jivimberg/jivimberg.github.io/source/_posts/2020-02-01-hexagonal-architecture-on-spring-boot.markdown

 }
 {% endcodeblock %}

-Similarly, we'll also have 2 Outgoing ports. **These are for our application to interact with the database**.
+Similarly, we'll also have 2 outgoing ports. **These are for our application to interact with the database**.
 Once again, we'll have one per use case.
 One for _Loading_ the Account:

 {% codeblock lang:java LoadAccountPort.java %}
 public interface LoadAccountPort {